-3.11.5 The National President is the only person who may authorize a strike vote and authorize or end strike activity.
-Such authorization(s) shall be in writing.

-- 3.11.6 Subject to the applicable legislation, strike votes shall be conducted at meetings established for the purpose of explaining the outstanding issues and reasons that a strike vote is necessary, except where the isolated location of the worksite or shift schedules require that special arrangements be made. - 3.11.7 Subject to the applicable labour legislation, all employees in the bargaining unit may be entitled to vote in strike votes.
+- 3.7.4 The National President is the only person who may authorize a strike vote and authorize or end strike activity.
+Such authorization(s) shall be in writing. - 3.7.5 Subject to the applicable legislation, strike votes shall be conducted at meetings established for the purpose of explaining the outstanding issues and reasons that a strike vote is necessary, except where the isolated location of the worksite or shift schedules require that special arrangements be made. - 3.7.6 Where required by legislation, all employees in the bargaining unit may be entitled to vote in strike votes.